Last Updated on

 Choosing a Bank

 While there are countless banking options (including online banks), you should take care to select a bank with great customer service and pricing options above all else.
-Typically both of these qualities are more easily found at local banks.
+Typically both of these qualities are more easily found at local banks and credit unions.
 In addition to convenience, local banks may also be more flexible and willing to work with you regarding minimum account requirements, business loans, and investments.
 Prior to choosing a bank, you should be sure to compare the monthly fees and minimum required balance to determine the best fit for your business.

 Monthly service fees occur each month and are applied against a business account for each month it remains open.
 Some banks will waive this fee or offer account options that do not include a monthly fee.

 Some banks also apply fees for excess transactions, debit cards and cash handling.
 Be sure to inquire about these fees and alternative accounts before starting the process of opening your account.